 - Memory-based errors: Lapses in judgment such as forgetting an allergy, forgetting to record last medication given, or forgetting a specific regimen of medication the patient requires

 All these types of errors should have specific protocols set in place to prevent them from occurring.
-Our team will thoroughly investigate the injury or illness caused by the medication error to determine what type of protocols may not have been followed and what should have been done to protect you or your loved one from unnecessary harm.
+Our New York medication error lawyers will thoroughly investigate the injury or illness caused by the medication error to determine what type of protocols may not have been followed and what should have been done to protect you or your loved one from unnecessary harm.

 How to Prove Fault in Medication Error Claims